 - Hardcore fused with noise music.
 Bass drum driven rhythm is still there, but there are few melodic elements, and harsh samples are frequent.

 - Hardcore fused with Hardcore punk.
 Take Hardcore punk vocals and lyrics, and merge with Gabber instrumental elements.

 - Like gabber, but slower, happier and more upbeat, with a cleaner and more "booming" sound.
 Usually begins with a rhythmic part, then a melodic part, then ends with another rhythmic part.
-Really loves the "hoover" sound.
+Really loves the "hoover" sound; the lyrics are usually about drugs, sex and party.
 Showtek - Freak!

 - Hardcore that changes beat every 2-4 seconds, giving the sense of a jumbled yet coherent chaos.
 Usually takes rhythms from other genres.
 Example: BOB the Builder - Words

 - Japanese hardcore techno, of any of the aforementioned genres, but usually with a greater emphasis on melody.
 Still a very much niche scene dominated by doujin circles who sell their stuff at Comiket, often features sound samples from anime.
 Also has influenced some foreign artists whose works can be perfectly classified as j-core despite not being Japanese, like Argentinian producer Shingo DJ.
 Examples: moro - ppppyyy (UK hardcore), RedOgre - Zelkova (speedcore), moro - A one of mathafucker (gabber), moro - akatsuki (hardstyle).

 - Marc Trauner (Marc Acardipane, Mescalinum United, The Mover, Pilldriver, Marshall Masters and Resident E)

 - Party Animals